Inverse Gauss curvature flows with free boundaries in a cone: Introduction

 \section{Introduction}

-During the past decades, geometric flows have been studied intensively.
-Following the ground breaking work of Huisken \cite{Hu}, who showed the surfaces converge, after rescaling, to round spheres for strictly convex initial surfaces moving by the mean curvature flow in $\mathbb{R}^{n+1}$, several authors started to investigate whether the same results hold true for surfaces moving by the other curvature flow.
-One of the famous example is the closed, strictly convex initial surfaces moving by the Gauss curvature flow in $\mathbb{R}^3$ is due to Andrews \cite{And}.
-For the closed, strictly convex initial surfaces moving by the $\alpha$-Gauss curvature flow in Euclidean space with arbitrary dimension $n+1$ with power $\alpha>\frac{1}{n+2}$ is recently solved by Brendle, Choi and Daskalopoulos \cite{Bren}.
+During the past decades, parabolic flows for hypersurfaces play an important role in differential geometry.
+Following the ground breaking work of Huisken \cite{Hu}, who showed that after rescaling the surfaces converge to round spheres, for strictly convex initial surfaces, moving by the mean curvature flow in $\mathbb{R}^{n+1}$.
+Several authors started to investigate whether the same results hold true for surfaces moving by other curvature flows.

-Compared with the above inward flow, Gerhardt \cite{Ge90} and Urbas \cite{Ur} independently considered outward flows, or expanding curvature flows of star-shaped closed hypersurfaces in $\mathbb{R}^{n+1}$.
-In particular, they studied convex hypersurfaces moving outward in $\mathbb{R}^{n+1}$ with speed $K^{-\frac{\alpha}{n}}\nu$.
-They showed the flow existed for all time and converges to infinity.
-After a proper rescaling, the rescaled flow would converge to a sphere for $0<\alpha\leq 1$.

-It is interesting to pursue the Neumann analogue of the above results.
-The mean curvature flow respectively Gauss curvature flow with boundary conditions were studied in the works of Huisken \cite{Hu89}, \cite{Lam} and Schnurer and Schwetlick \cite{Sch}.
-And inverse mean curvature flow with Neumann boundary conditions was studies in the work of Marquardt \cite{Ma2}.
-Recently, inverse Gauss curvature flow for the power $\alpha=1$ with Neumann boundary conditions were studied by M. Sani \cite{San}.
-We shall show the same results hold true for inverse Gauss curvature flow with the power $0<\alpha<1$.